-In addition to the admission requirements, non-immigrant applicants must also provide documentation, as listed above, to show that they are permitted to be enrolled in a post-secondary school.
+In addition to the above documents, non-immigrant applicants must provide documentation to show that they are permitted to be enrolled in a post-secondary school in the United States.
+Please see the Financial Aid Officer to determine if you qualify for any type of Title IV financial aid.
+Please note that students who are studying under a student visa (I-20) are not eligible to receive financial aid.
 Those students studying under a student visa at a school approved by SEVIS must attend the full-time schedule and can only attend the program for a period not to exceed 12 months.
+This school location is not SEVIS approved.